baccandres/Quick_Scraping/README.md

 For this matter I chose to scrape the Lega Serie A (italian soccer league) standings from 2003 to 2020, using Selenium.
 Then I cleaned and structured the data to represent it in a few visuals.

-Please open the Jupyter Notebook: 'Serie A Report' to follow the conclusions.
+Please open the 'md' file 'Serie A Report' to follow the conclusions.

 Programming language: Python.